 Whenever multiple parties want to mutate shared state, the answer is to name the state, give it a single owner, and route every mutation through that owner.
 We’ve done this twice already: once for the character’s locomotion state (replacing scattered booleans with a single enum), once for the input system’s binding logic (replacing scattered ifs with a single binding table).
 Now we do it a third time, for the game’s context.

-The current context is real state.
-Real state needs a real home.
+The current context is real state, and real state needs a real home.
 So we introduce one: a context manager.
-It’s a separate component whose only job is to know what context is currently active, and to be the only thing in the entire system allowed to tell the input system about it.
-Consumers don’t talk to the input system anymore.
-They talk to the context manager — requesting a context change, signaling that a UI surface has opened, informing the manager when one has closed.
+Its only job is to know what context is currently active, and to be the only thing allowed to tell the input system about it.
+Consumers don’t talk to the input system anymore — they talk to the context manager.
 The manager arbitrates, decides what the new active context should be, and forwards exactly one instruction to the input system: “the active context is now X.”

 Easier than the wrong thing